 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-What to do with Leftover Shrimp
+What to Make with Leftover Shrimp

 That is the big question right?
 A delicate ingredient from the sea, it can get chewy very easily unless warmed just slightly with a bit of added moisture.
 The key is to make a new meal and then fold it in allowing it to sit and warm together ideally.
 Or saute for 1 minute and toss with Bang Bang Shrimp Sauce to enjoy again.